According to the Pew Research Center, more than three-quarters of all Americans use the internet daily.

 Since the lists rank from the most relevant to the least relevant website according to the user’s query, this tells your position on search engines as a website.
 If your website does not appear on the first three pages of the list, it means you need to work more on optimizing your website.

-Every SERP is unique and provides a different result for each keyword entered in the search bar.
+Every SERP is unique and provides a different result for each keyword entered the search bar.
 However, to provide users with more interactive and appropriate search results, search engines such as Google or Bing are constantly updating SERP, due to which its appearance is always fluctuating.

 You can see in the image below, the SERP for the keyword “oranges.”